pubkey/jsonschema-key-compression/README.md

 ### compressQuery
-Compress a [mango-query](https://docs.mongodb.com/manual/tutorial/query-documents/) so that it can run over a NoSQL-Database that has stored compressed documents.
+Compress a [mango-query](https://docs.mongodb.com/manual/tutorial/query-documents/) so that it can run over a NoSQL-database that has stored compressed documents.

 ```js
 import {